threedworld-mit/tdw/Documentation/lessons/audio/py_impact.md

 ## Resonance audio materials

 An `AudioMaterial` is not quite the same thing as a [Resonance Audio material](resonance_audio.md); the latter is defined by third-party software.
-However, TDW does include a dictionary to map `AudioMaterial` to Resonance Audio material:
+However, TDW does include a dictionary to map `AudioMaterial` to Resonance Audio material.

+Note that when using Resonance Audio, you must set `resonance_audio=True` in the `PyImpact` constructor.

 ```python
 from tdw.add_ons.py_impact import PyImpact